 Our application of this framework to a coupled social-ecological system is highly relevant, as it more fully considers the mechanisms through which asynchrony among species in a biological community contributes to stability while the system is simultaneously being both exploited and actively managed.
 Several authors have explored similar relationships between community dynamics and harvest asynchrony (Moore et al., 2021; Nesbitt & Moore, 2016; Schindler et al., 2010), but have not treated the populations targeted by fisheries and their associated harvests as hierarchically structured portfolios that are linked by asynchrony.
-By conceptualizing these systems separately, we were able to identify the specific components of asynchrony that contributed to (in the case of MD) or diminished (as in VA) these coupled systems.
+By conceptualizing these systems separately, we were able to identify the specific components of asynchrony that contributed to or diminished the stability of associated fishery harvest portfolios.

 Cross-system asynchrony relationships were limited in MD, where harvest asynchrony was strongly related to the adaptive response of fishers to management strategies limiting access to the valuable striped bass fishery.
 During the closure, fishers targeted species like Atlantic croaker, white perch, and gizzard shad.
 In this sense, the striped bass closure ultimately enhanced the stability of the regional harvest portfolio that became more diversified as a result, although this stabilizing effect did not translate to stability of the value of the harvest portfolio, possibly due to the lower value of species being targeted during the striped bass closure compared to striped bass.